T

 museum

-One of the world's great museums, housing an immense collection of Greek antiquities from prehistory to late antiquity.
-Highlights include the Antikythera Mechanism, the Mask of Agamemnon, and stunning sculptures.
+One of the world's most important museums, housing a vast collection of Greek antiquities from prehistory to late antiquity.
+Its exhibits include the Antikythera Mechanism, the Mask of Agamemnon, and stunning sculptures.

 2. Midday